 5. Alumni Value-Impact Surveys.
 This is about gathering evidence that proves you are worth what you cost, provided by your most important “customers.”
 Your alumni are your “walking value proposition.”
 Connor Associates’ Alumni (and Past Parent) Surveys are constructed to return both quantitative and qualitative evidence of value, to help you objectively communicate your strongest assets, as well as address areas that will improve your School’s ability to better prepare students for the next level of education and life-long benefits compared to other schools.
 The essential concept is that it is your customers who are vouching for you, not you making the claims.

-For schooastically support, time and again.
+6. Wealth screening and prospect research.
+This is about hewing to the 80/20 rule.
 We continually hear from development officers that they need help prioritizing potential donors.
 By analyzing your constituent lists with data from various wealth screening services, we will help you segment your donors according to their giving preferences and capability.
-More detailed ad hoc prospect research is also available.

 a.
 Print and digital marketing collateral that delivers pride of association and results.
 Using the research, we work with the best designers and brand strategists to authentically and compellingly work with you to craft your authentic identity, and produce attention-getting promotional collateral for enrollment and fundraising communication and campaigns.